 It's important to remember that the term "backup" refers to data only and doesn't apply to the physical machines, devices, or systems themselves.
 If there were a system failure, disk crash, or an onsite physical disaster, all systems would still have to be replaced, rebuilt, and properly configured before the backed-up data could be loaded onto them.

-A disaster recovery plan uses pre-determined parameters to define an acceptable recovery period.
+A disaster recovery plan is a formal document created by an organization that contains detailed instructions on how to respond to unplanned incidents such as those above or any other disruptive events.
+The plan contains strategies on minimizing the effects of a disaster, so an organization will continue to operate – or quickly resume key operations.
+It uses pre-determined parameters to define an acceptable recovery period.
 From there, the most satisfactory recovery point is chosen to get your business up and running with minimal data loss and interruption.

 Critical business data can be backed up with configurable snapshots that are instantly virtualized.
 This allows files, folders and data to be turned on and restored in seconds.
 Bare metal restores of hardware, where an image of one machine is overlaid onto a different machine, is also utilized along with cloud replication for instant off-site virtualization.

 Many businesses also keep redundant systems and storage at a different physical location than their main site as part of their business continuity process.
 They may also outline procedures for staff to work remotely off-site.
 Some businesses or organizations may go as far as to have printed contact lists and other critical data stored off-site to keep their business moving if a disaster wipes out power and their ability to access anything electronically.